beatrizgj/MDPbiomeGEM/README.md

 c.- Then, you need to move the folder with the results (for example 'CommunityExample') to /work folder, to preserve the result files when you close the docker

 ***

+### Datasets
+The input and output data files used in the current MDPbiomeGEM case studies are available at Zenodo: http://doi.org/10.5281/zenodo.3667601

+***